-4.6.4 INSTALLING THE STANDARD FLUE
+4.5.4 INSTALLING THE STANDARD FLUE

-1. Set the flue length to the distance required, secure with screw and seal joint with the aluminium tape supplied.
+Set the flue length to the distance required, secure with screw and seal joint with the aluminium tape supplied.
 Slide the inner wall seal (1) onto the terminal (2) as shown.
 If fitting from inside the building; slide the outer wall seal (3) onto the terminal (2) as shown.

-Fig. 30 Telescopic flue
+Fig. 36 Telescopic flue

-Remove the three screws (4, 8) around the flue outlet (6) on the boiler.
+- Remove the three screws (4, 8) around the flue outlet (6) on the boiler.
 See screw pack in boiler.
 Check the boiler flue seal is correctly seated.

-Apply silicone grease to the boiler flue seal.

-3. Position terminal (2) through the flue opening in the wall to the outside of the building by the distance shown.
-The flue terminal MUST he fitted with the 'TOP' upperment to all

-The flue terminal MUST be fitted with the 'TOP' uppermost to allow the correct fit and use of the plume management system.

-4. Align the flue turret (5) to the boiler flue outlet (6) with flat (7) facing to the rear of the boiler.
+Apply silicone grease to the boiler flue seal. - Position terminal (2) through the flue opening in the wall to the outside of the building by the distance shown.
+The flue terminal MUST be fitted with the 'TOP' uppermost to allow the correct fit and use of the plume management system. - 4.
+Align the flue turret (5) to the boiler flue outlet (6) with flat (7) facing to the rear of the boiler.
 Push the flue turret (5) straight down into the boiler flue outlet (6).
 For ease of assembly, locate screw (8) first and then fit screws (4) to secure flue turret (5).